testgram/docs.testgram.ai/docs/getting-started/install.md

 :::

 ## Initializing
-First navigate to the root directory of the application corresponding to the world you are setting up.
+First, navigate to the root directory of the application corresponding to the world you are setting up.
 ```shell
 cd ~/my/app
 ```